Nirmalaj/devops_coding_exercise/README.md

 ## Requirements
 The requirements of the exercise are the following:
 - Must use AWS.
 The AWS free tier should be sufficient.
 If your ideal solution would use additional paid services please include that information in your README
-- Take the [https://github.com/salsify/gifmachine](Sample Application) and create a Dockerfile for it, capable of running it within AWS.
+- Take the [Sample Application](https://github.com/salsify/gifmachine) and create a Dockerfile for it, capable of running it within AWS.
   - Successfully able to accept the expected (as per the README of the application) http requests, and display them to clients.
   - Able to connect to a running database.
   - Available via the internet.